Last Updated on August 12, 2022 by Jim Ferri

 Off to the Lobster Shack

-I had to be off after a short while and as I continued along on Route 27 I found myself thinking about another Boothbay experience I had as I came through here the previous morning when I decided to stop off in the little village of Georgetown to get a look at another little pocket of coastal Maine.
+I had to be off from Boothbay Harbor and as I continued along on Route 27 I found myself thinking about another Boothbay experience I had as I came through here the previous morning when I decided to stop off in the little village of Georgetown to get a look at another little pocket of coastal Maine.
 The coast is exceptionally picturesque and due to all its nooks, crannies and islands actually has more miles of coastline than California.

 But the real reason for that foray was to visit Five Islands Lobster, a little lobster shack that’s a favorite with many people for its lobster rolls.
 Although they don’t open until 11:30am, when I arrived at 10:30 there were already people waiting.
 I waited patiently with them on the little pier until opening time and then paid for my little prize.
 It was delicious and exceptionally fresh, something you just can’t replicate outside of Maine.